 - a.
-The first project update has to be done via USB update^{Desc}.
-Here you have to check or edit the CAN settings you want to use.
+The first project update has to be done via USB update .
+Here to the case of the c

 - b.
 Transfer project to USB drive

 - c.
 Update device via USB.

 Now the ClientUpdater on the device should be enabled for CAN and the CAN update mode can be used for future project updates.